Shanzhai: Regulation

+E-commerce platform Pinduoduo has been significantly criticised in domestic Chinese media for selling shanzhai products.
+After it was listed on the Nasdaq stock exchange in 2018, China's State Administration for Market Regulation announced probes into the firm based on reports of counterfeit materials available on the platform.

+China's 2018 E-Commerce Law makes platform companies jointly liable for counterfeit goods sold through their platforms if they have prior knowledge of such sales.
+These liability risks have caused platforms to be stricter in their view of shanzhai products.

 Subculture

 The subculture surrounding shanzhai both covers the subculture that developed among groups producing shanzhai goods, such as in the Pearl River Delta, as well as a more generally-supported subculture based on parodying popular franchises and trends.

 Some of the most well-known events include the CCSTV New Year's Gala, Shanzhai Lecture Room (山寨百家讲坛), Shanzhai Olympic Torch Relay (山寨奥运火炬传递), and Shanzhai Nobel Prize (山寨诺贝尔奖).
 One thing these events have in common is that they all imitate high-end, popular yet authoritative events in which grass-roots power usually has no participating role.

 Shanzhai movies are another profit-driven shanzhai phenomenon.
 These movies usually have low budgets, yet achieve commercial success by parodying, making fun of or borrowing elements from high-end Hollywood blockbuster movies.
 One of the first shanzhai movies is Ning Hao's Crazy Stone.
 It imitates the multi-angle shooting, rapid cutting and stunts that are usually used in Hollywood action movies, yet it retains a grass-roots set up.
 With only a $3 million HKD budget, Crazy Stone achieved a box office revenue of $22 million HKD.